Construction updates and project timeline

 OR 43

-Nighttime full ramp closure from OR 43 to northbound I-205 on Thursday, June 19 from 10 p.m. to 5 a.m. (see detour map)
+Nighttime ramp closure at the I-205 northbound on-ramp Monday, July 28 to Wednesday, July 30 from 10 p.m. to 5 a.m. (see detour map)

-Lane closure at I-205.
+Lane closure at I-205

 Ongoing construction impacts